Multimodal Automated Fact-Checking: A Survey: Datasets and Modeling Approaches

 \subsection{Stage $3$: Verdict Prediction}

 As introduced in Section~\ref{sec:taskformulation}, the verdict prediction stage includes manipulation, out-of-context, and veracity classification as sub-tasks.

 \textbf{Input.} As shown in Table~\ref{tab:verdict}, inputs of \textbf{manipulation classification} datasets usually focus on one modality.
-For dataset creation, manipulated images and videos are often collected from social media platforms such as Twitter, Reddit, and YouTube~\citep{Gupta13,ISMAELALSANJARY2016565,Heller18}.
-For verdict prediction datasets with videos further sources such as film clips~\citep{GueraD18}, facial expressions~\citep{Andreas18}, and interviews~\citep{LiYSQL20} are used.
+For dataset creation, manipulated images are often collected from social media platforms such as Twitter, Reddit, and YouTube~\citep{Gupta13,Heller18}.
+For verdict prediction datasets with videos, in addition to social media~\citep{ISMAELALSANJARY2016565}, film clips~\citep{GueraD18}, facial expressions~\citep{Andreas18}, and interviews~\citep{LiYSQL20} are used.
 Some works record videos to simulate real-world scenarios~\citep{Brian2019,JiangLW0L20,DBLP:conf/iccv/KwonYNPC21}.
-To create datasets of manipulated content, different altering methods based on generative adversarial networks have been applied in earlier works \cite{ZakharovSBL19,NirkinKH19,KarrasLA19} as well.
-For audio manipulations, most benchmark datasets~\citep{WuKEYHSS15, KinnunenSDTEYL17,ReimaoT19,WangJHGXML20,YiBTMTWWF21} use speech synthesis and voice conversion algorithms on the original speech to collect manipulated versions.
+To create datasets of manipulated content, altering methods based on GANs have also been applied in earlier works \cite{ZakharovSBL19,NirkinKH19,KarrasLA19}.
+For audio manipulations, most benchmarks~\citep{WuKEYHSS15, KinnunenSDTEYL17,ReimaoT19,WangJHGXML20,YiBTMTWWF21} use speech synthesis and voice conversion algorithms to collect manipulated audios.
 To assess real-world audio manipulations, \citet{LavrentyevaNVMM19} emulate realistic telephone channels.

-Most \textbf{out-of-context classification} datasets have image-caption pairs as input (Table~\ref{tab:verdict}). \citet{JaiswalSAN17} replace captions of Flickr images to construct mismatched pairs.
-As replacing the entire caption can be easy to detect, later efforts~\citep{SabirA0N18,Muller-BudackTD20} propose to swap specific entities among captions. \citet{luo-etal-2021-newsclippings} show that such text manipulations lead to linguistic biases and can be solved without the images; thus they use CLIP~\citep{DBLP:conf/icml/RadfordKHRGASAM21} to filter out pairs that do not require multimodal modeling.
-In addition to Flickr, popular sources for OOC datasets are news/fact-checking websites.
+Most \textbf{out-of-context classification} datasets have image-caption pairs as input (Table~\ref{tab:verdict}). \citet{JaiswalSAN17} replace captions of Flickr images to get mismatched pairs.
+As replacing the entire caption can be easy to detect, later efforts~\citep{SabirA0N18,Muller-BudackTD20} propose to change specific entities in them. \citet{luo-etal-2021-newsclippings} show that such text manipulations introduce linguistic biases and can be solved without the images.
+They use CLIP~\citep{DBLP:conf/icml/RadfordKHRGASAM21} to filter out pairs that do not require multimodal modeling.
+Popular sources for out of context datasets with text and image claims include Flickr and news/fact-checking websites~\citep{DBLP:journals/corr/abs-2101-06278, JaiswalSAN17, SabirA0N18}.